Are my employees lying on expense reports?

 For the most part, companies grudgingly tolerate a small amount of expense fiddling, but this is no longer necessary.
 Expenses fraud should not be legitimised or normalised; it can easily lead to a toxic work environment if not tackled correctly.

 Without limits to employee spending, there can be unpleasant end-of-month expense claim surprises for your finance team.
-By using the Soldo web console, you can monitor employee spending in real-time, while setting individual employee spending limits and controlling allowable expense types and even set the countries that employees can spend in using the Soldo prepaid card.
+By using the Soldo web console, you can monitor employee spending in real-time, while setting individual employee spending limits and controlling allowable expense types and even set the countries that employees can spend in using the Soldo prepaid company card.